-These tournaments are held in regions with a large number of Teams and/or leagues.
-In these regions, Teams advance from either a league tournament or qualifying tournament to a super-qualifying tournament, and then to the state/regional championship.
+These Tournaments are held in regions with a large number of Teams and/or leagues.
+In these regions, Teams advance from either a league Tournaments or qualifying Tournaments to a super qualifying tournament, and then to the state/regional championship.

-3.3.5 Championship Tournaments
+3.3.5 Regional Championship Tournaments

-Hosted and managed by a FIRST Tech Challenge program delivery partner, championship tournaments uphold certain standards in format, judging, awards, and overall quality.
-Some championship tournaments require that Teams advance from a qualifying tournament or league tournament to advance to the state/regional championship.
-Championship tournaments may include Teams from a geographic region, province, state, country, or several countries.
-Teams should expect a higher level of competition, both on the field and in the judging room at championship tournaments.
+Hosted and managed by a FIRST Tech Challenge program delivery partner, championship Tournaments uphold certain standards in format, judging, awards, and overall quality.
+Some championship Tournaments require that Teams advance from a qualifying Tournament or league Tournament to advance to the regional championship Tournament.
+Championship Tournaments may include Teams from a geographic region, province, state, country, or several countries.
+Teams should expect a higher level of competition, both on the field and in the judging room at championship Tournaments.